titogithub123/Credi_Risk_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/93171738/162645133-a002bd22-f488-46f4-b829-a0174ba5a63d.png)

 # Summary
 From our analysis of the different machine learning models available to us, it's pretty clear to see that the Easy Ensemble Classifer offers us the highest and best accuracy for determining whether a loan will be high risk or low risk.
+With an accuracy score of 93% the Easy Ensemble Classifer model is head and shoulders above the nearest competitor at 84%

+In addition, our f1 (features matrix) comes in at a whopping 0.16 which again is far ahead of the next closest at 0.07.

+From our research it is clear to see that the machine learning model we should use when trying to determine whether a loan will be high or low risk is the, "Easy Ensemble Classifer."